zmalone/chef-web-docs/source/delivery/get-started/write-the-build-cookbook/1/_index.md

 That's because the `delivery-truck` cookbook acts only on cookbooks that have _changed_ as part of the current Git commit.
 This enables the pipeline to move more quickly by performing only necessary work.

-The `changed_cookbooks` method, which the `delivery-sugar` cookbook defines, detects which cookbooks in the repo's <code class="file-path">cookbooks</code> directory have changed.
+The `changed_cookbooks` method, which the `delivery-sugar` cookbook defines, detects which cookbooks in the repo's <% fp 'cookbooks' %> directory have changed.
 Your build cookbook changed, but the `awesome_customers` cookbook did not.

 Although the phases did no real work, this is a good indication that the `delivery-truck` cookbook is properly integrated.